dexie/dexie-website/cloud/docs/rest-api.md

 Authorization: Bearer XXX...
 ```

-To delete any other user than your own account, you need the GLOBAL_WRITE scope in your Bearer token.
+To delete any other user than your own account, you need the GLOBAL_WRITE and ACCESS_DB scopes in your Bearer token.
 Any user have the permission to delete themselves.
 The permission to delete own user is for GDPR compliance.

 Deleting a user will make the system erase everything associated with the user including private data that the user has created.
 If the user has shared data with other users, the user will be removed from the realm in question but the data will be kept and stay available for the other users.